buy-contest-form

 The Commissioner of Competition has the power to investigate and refer criminal matters under the Competition Act to the Director of Public Prosecutions (DPP) for prosecution.

-Criminal offences under the Competition Act include conspiracy (price-fixing, market allocation/division and supply/output restriction agreements between competitors), bid-rigging, criminal misleading advertising, deceptive telemarketing and pyramid selling.
-Following Competition Act amendments in 2022 that came into force in June 2023, no poach and wage-fixing agreements between employers are now also criminal offences under section 45 of the Competition Act.
+Criminal offences under the Competition Act include conspiracy (price-fixing, market allocation/division and supply/output restriction agreements between competitors), wage-fixing and no-poaching agreements between employers, bid-rigging, criminal misleading advertising, deceptive telemarketing and pyramid selling.

 While the Competition Bureau investigates potential violations of the Competition Act’s criminal offences, the responsibility for prosecutions lies with the DPP.
 In practice, the Competition Bureau and the Public Prosecution Service work closely together on criminal competition law investigations and prosecutions.